 President of the Boston Philanthropic Chapter

 Junior Year Abroad, Bowland College 1984

 Terry Lee is currently VP of Sales at Amount, a fintech based in Chicago, IL.
-Amount is accelerating financial services companies digital transformations to bring in more customers, offer new products, explore new footprints while also improving the customer experience and reducing fraud.
+Amount is accelerating financial services companies' digital transformations to bring in more customers, offer new products, and explore new footprints while also improving the customer experience and reducing fraud.

 President of the India Philanthropic Chapter

 With over 15 years of successful entrepreneurial experience under his belt, Rohit is a young 4th generation scion of a family-owned business enterprise — AKB Group.
 Hailing from Salem, India, he had his mind set up on reigning over the big business league ever since his childhood.

 After completing his Bachelor’s degree in Commerce at Symbiosis International University, Pune; Rohit went onto make a mark with his higher education at Lancaster University specializing in the field of Master of Science in International Business (Economics), which would sustainably aid him to further strengthen and grow his family business.

 After successfully graduating from Lancaster University, Rohit went on to purchase a franchise of “The Business Growth Show, London,” and successfully organized multiple events and supported over 2,000 Small Medium Businesses in the London area, thereby, garnering support from the Westminster Business Council, Federation of Small Businesses, UK, etc.